A very warm welcome to our 3rd International Moral Injury conference. The theme chosen for this year's event is 'reconnection and repair".

-The conference consists of three symposia, offering nine papers, two brief oral presentations and series of live polls.
-We have nine internationally recognised experts in trauma presenting live papers focusing on various aspects of the trauma experience.
+The conference consisted of three symposia, offering eight papers, three brief oral presentations and series of live polls.

 Research Professor at US Army War College, Strategic Studies Institute and Director, National Security Policy Program (NSPP)